Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Introduction

 Systematic methods, like OMEGA \citep{omega}, offer rapid processing through rule-based generators and curated torsion templates.
 Despite their efficiency, these models typically fail on complex molecules, as they often overlook global interactions and are tricky to extend to inputs like transition states or open-shell molecules.
 Classic stochastic methods, like molecular dynamics (MD) and Markov chain Monte Carlo (MCMC), rely on extensively exploring the energy landscape to find low-energy conformers.
 Such techniques suffer from sampling inefficiency for large molecules and struggle to generate diverse representative conformers \citep{hawkins2017conformation, mcmc, md}.
 In the domain of learning-based approaches, several works have looked at conformer generation problems through the lens of probabilistic modeling, using either normalizing flows \citep{cgcf} or diffusion models \citep{geodiff,torsionaldiff}.
 These approaches tend to use equivariant network architectures to deal with molecular graphs \citep{geodiff} or model domain-specific factors like torsional angles \citep{geomol, torsionaldiff}.
-However, explicitly enforcing these domain-specific inductive biases can sometimes come at a cost.For example, Torsional Diffusion relies on rule-based methods to find rotatable bonds which may fail especially for complex molecules.
-Also, the quality of generated conformers are adhered to the non-differentiable cheminformatic methods used to predict local substructures.
+However, explicitly enforcing these domain-specific inductive biases come at a cost.
+For example, Torsional Diffusion models rely on rule-based methods to find rotatable bonds which may fail especially for complex molecules.
+Ultimately, the quality of generated conformers is destined to suffer from errors of the non-differentiable cheminformatic methods used to predict local substructures.
 On the other hand, recent works have proposed domain-agnostic approaches for generative modeling of data in function space \citep{gem, gasp, functa, dpf} obtaining great performance.
-As an example, in \cite{dpf} the authors use a diffusion model to learn a distribution over fields $f$, showing great results on different data domains like images (\ie $\ f: \mathbb{R}^2 \rightarrow \mathbb{R}^3$) or 3D geometry (\ie $\ f: \mathbb{R}^3 \rightarrow \mathbb{R}^1$), where the domain of the function $\mathbb{R}^n$ is fixed across functions.
-However, dealing with fields defined on different domains (\eg different molecular graphs, as in molecular conformer generation) still remains an open problem.
+As an example, \citet{dpf} use a diffusion model to learn a distribution over functions $f$, showing great results on different data domains like images (\ie $\ f: \mathbb{R}^2 \rightarrow \mathbb{R}^3$) or 3D geometry (\ie $\ f: \mathbb{R}^3 \rightarrow \mathbb{R}^1$), where the domain of the function $\mathbb{R}^n$ is fixed across functions.
+Such frameworks provide a valuable paradigm to investigate whether domain-agnostic methods with little to no inductive biases can be successfully transferred to solve scientific problems (\eg molecular conformer generation).